kubernetes-sigs/kubespray/docs/upgrades.md

-Upgrading Kubernetes in Kargo
+Upgrading Kubernetes in Kubespray
 =============================

 #### Description

-Kargo handles upgrades the same way it handles initial deployment.
+Kubespray handles upgrades the same way it handles initial deployment.
 That is to say that each component is laid down in a fixed order.
-You should be able to upgrade from Kargo tag 2.0 up to the current master without difficulty.
+You should be able to upgrade from Kubespray tag 2.0 up to the current master without difficulty.
 You can also individually control versions of components by explicitly defining their versions.
 Here are all version vars for each component: